terraform-ibm-modules/common-dev-assets/stack-assets/stack-updater/README.md

 ## Logging

 The script uses the `logging` module for logging messages.
 By default, the log level is set to `INFO`.
-You can enable more detailed logging by setting the log level to `DEBUG` using the `--debug` or `-d` flag.
+You can enable more detailed logging by setting the log level to `DEBUG` using the `--debug` flag.